 Our energetic and welcoming Regional Representatives are all parent teachers with young families.
-They host coffee mornings in family friendly cafes and sites of cultural and historical interest, and present at workshops and events across the UK.
+You’ll see them popping up all over the place!
+They host our regional WhatsApp groups, and coffee mornings in family friendly cafes and sites of cultural and historical interest.
+They also represent The MTPT Project at workshops and events across the UK.
 They love their local areas and share CPD opportunities and school partnerships via Twitter and Facebook.

-Introduce yourself to them on Twitter, Facebook or when you see them at conferences and events, and enjoy the powerful network that they can provide!
+Introduce yourself to our Reps on Twitter, Facebook or when you see them at conferences and events, and enjoy the powerful network that they can provide!

 We are always keen to welcome new Regional Representatives into our team to help connect parent teachers across the UK.
 If you think this role might be of interest to you whilst you are on parental leave, or on a medium to long term basis, get in contact with us.